fenekku/3dacto/README.md

 #ThreeDacto

-This is a 3d tic-tac-toe game implemented in Nimrod (pretty terribly though ;)).
+This is a 3d tic-tac-toe game implemented in Nim (pretty terribly though, but it will get better ;)).

 ![Start Screen](GameStart.png?raw=true)
 ![Gameplay](GamePlay.png?raw=true)